NATIONWIDE FEDERAL CRIMINAL DEFENSE (833) 594-2133

 Posted by Hedding Law Firm | Jan 10, 2020

 Built into most federal plea agreements is language related to the person's ability to appeal.
-Most of the time, federal prosecutors are trying to limit the person's ability to appeal if they take a plea bargain in the case.
+Most of the time, federal prosecutors are trying to limit the person's ability to appeal if they accept a plea bargain in the case.

 They cannot completely eliminate a person's ability to appeal; certain grounds still allow someone to appeal.
-For example, if a judge were to sentence the person to a higher sentence than the maximum sentence available, that would be grounds for appeal.
+For example, if a judge were to sentence the person to a higher sentence than the maximum sentence allowed, that would be grounds for appeal.

 What Actually Happens At A Federal Plea Hearing?